Encyclopædia Britannica Films: Merging with Encyclopædia Britannica

 William Benton and Robert Hutchins had established a successful relationship with chairman Colonel Robert E. Wood of the Sears, Roebuck and Company.
 Over a lunch meeting held December 9, 1941, Benton managed to persuade Wood to donate Sears' profitable, but aging, subsidiary Encyclopædia Britannica, Inc. to the University of Chicago outright as a tax write-off.
 The process of this transaction took more than a year to complete, culminating on February 1, 1943.
 Benton also acquired the services of EB editor Walter Yust.
 (His son Larry would later become a top filmmaker for the company.)

 In a second move, Walter Page of AT&T and Kennedy Stevenson of Western Electric sold their interests in ERPI Classroom Films to Benton for $1 million, to be paid over the next decade.
-The University itself didn't own the company outright, but had the option to acquire half of Benton's stock (and soon decided not to).
+The University itself did not own the company outright, but had the option to acquire half of Benton's stock (and soon decided not to).

 Benton changed the name over to Encyclopædia Britannica Films because he had once heard a school child call the films "burpy" on account of the rhyming.
 The first titles to sport the new name were released in November 1943.
 Later on, titles sported a simplified "EB Films" logo.
 After expanding the facilities with $1.5 million invested, William Benton temporarily left to become Assistant Secretary of State for Public Affairs under President Harry Truman, then as a senator and arch adversary of Joseph McCarthy before returning in 1952.
 With Beardsley Ruml mostly in charge, a prestigious board of directors was set up.
 Operating as president for a time was the future Ford Fund for Adult Education head Cyril Scott Fletcher.

-Although production was curtailed during the war (with only two brand-new titles registered for copyright in the year 1945), profits increased dramatically as 150, 000 16mm projectors were in operation by 1946.
-During this mid-decade period, a great many previously released titles were successfully given new soundtracks in Spanish, French, Portuguese, Italian and other languages for foreign export.
+Although production was curtailed during the war (with only two brand-new titles registered for copyright in the year 1945), profits increased dramatically as 150,000 16mm projectors were in operation by 1946.
+During this mid-decade period, a great many previously released titles were given new soundtracks in Spanish, French, Portuguese, Italian and other languages for foreign export.

 Milan Herzog began a long association with EB in 1946 with The Mailman and other portraits of common occupations.
 He eventually became one of the most prolific producers.
 Popular titles later in the 1950s and 1960s include Tobacco and the Human Body and The Passenger Train (2nd edition), along with a series on the Soviet Union co-directed by Arnold Michaelis.

 In an effort to keep the films in line with their educational goals, music scores were rarely used prior to the late 1940s and then only selectively used with a greater focus on narration.
 While this occasionally made them seem a bit static and lecture-like, it also prevented them from aging fast on account of changing musical tastes (a problem with rival educational films of the period).